 “I understand.”
 The mermaid replied.

 “And it will require your tongue also.
 You will not be able to speak, or sing.”
-At this the mermaid faltered, but glancing around at the wilderness that lay beyond, she nodded.
+At this, the mermaid faltered but, glancing around, at the wilderness that lay beyond, she nodded.

-“If the young man falls in love with you and asks you to be his wife, then you will obtain a portion of his immortal soul for your own.”
+“If the young man falls in love with you, and asks you to be his wife, then you will obtain a portion of his immortal soul for your own.”

 “I am willing.”

 The sea witch swished her tail.
-“However, if he does not, then you will walk the earth as an unbaptised child.
-A wraith dancing a cursed life.
-Until the skin hangs from your bones, and you will dissolve into sea foam.”
+“However, if he does not, then you will walk the earth as an unbaptised child, a wraith dancing a cursed life, until the skin hangs from your bones, and you will dissolve into sea foam.”

 The mermaid trembled at her words, but her longing was so great that she consented.
 The witch steadied her gaze, and the bones overhead began to knock with a steady rhythm.
-Invocations ebbed from her thin lips.
-As the shells burned into the dark night, and the sea witch stilled her breath.
-Raising the jawbone.
-She slit the skin on her palm.
-Blackened blood trickled down the lines as she placed her palm against the mermaid’s lips, and bid her drink.
+Invocations ebbed from her thin lips, as the shells burned into the dark night, and the sea witch stilled her breath.
+Raising the jawbone, she slit the skin on her palm.
+Blackened blood trickled down the lines, as she placed her palm against the mermaid”s lips, and bade her drink.

 “Come.”
-The sea witch commanded.
-Raising her blade and slicing through the mermaid’s tongue.
-Red blood gushing over the black as it fell like a torrent into the bowl.
-The sea witch sprinkled bone white powder and seeds which began to burn and crackle like amber in fire.
+The sea witch commanded, raising her blade, and slicing through the mermaid”s tongue, red blood gushing over the black, as it fell like a torrent into the bowl.
+The sea witch sprinkled bone-white powder and seeds, which began to burn and crackle, like amber in fire.

-“Rise to the surface where a castle stands above the sandy shore.”
+“Rise to the surface, where a castle stands above the sandy shore.”
 The sea witch said, thrusting the jawbone to the east.
 “Go, now!”
-The mermaid swam away as the sea witch dissolved into nothingness.
-Each flick of her tail was heavy as lead.
-As if the sea was dragging her back down.
-Until, at last she reached the surface.
+The mermaid swam away, as the sea witch dissolved into nothingness.
+Each flick of her tail was heavy as lead, as if the sea were dragging her back down until, at last, she reached the surface.
 Moonlight glistened overhead.
-A thousand stars glittering on the sea as she rose up.
-Bronze scales cascading away to reveal her newly formed legs.
-She smiled, but it would not last.
-As her first steps were excruciatingly painful.
-As if her feet were being stabbed by a thousand daggers.
-She longed for release as she gathered her hair around her, and sat down upon the sand.
+A thousand stars glittered on the sea, as she rose up, her bronze scales cascading away, to reveal her newly-formed legs.
+She smiled, but it would not last, as her first steps were excruciatingly painful.
+It was as though her feet were being stabbed by a thousand daggers.
+She longed for release, as she gathered her hair around her, and sat down upon the sand.

-The sea rushed around her feet, decanting shells on the shore.
-A faint cry rose from them, and she knew it was her sisters calling to her, but she turned away towards the castle that rose over the foreshore.
-Closing her eyes, she felt the wind upon her bare skin, and heard from the direction of the forest, the cantering of hooves.
-Turning she saw a pale grey charger.
-Tiny bronze bells jingled from its saddle garlanded with wild flowers, and where, reins in hand, sat the young man.
+The sea rushed around her feet, showering shells upon the shore.
+A faint cry rose from them, and she knew it was her sisters calling to her, but she turned away, towards the castle that rose over the foreshore.
+Closing her eyes, she felt the wind upon her bare skin, and heard, from the direction of the forest, the cantering of hooves.
+Turning, she saw a pale grey charger.
+Tiny, bronze bells jingled from its saddle, which was garlanded with wild flowers, and where, reins in hand, sat the young man.

-Dismounting he approached the shoreline, running his hands through the water before whispering blessings over the waves.
-She leant forward to watch him, and in doing so dislodged a rock.
+Dismounting, he approached the shoreline, running his hands through the water, before whispering blessings over the waves.
+She leant forward to watch him and, in doing so, dislodged a rock.
 He turned in surprise.

 “Good evening.”
-He removed his hat to her, and she went to speak, but there was no sound.
-Only an ache where her voice had once been.
-Hastily she lowered her head.
-As a shifting rack of cloud passed from the face of the moon, and illuminated her in a pool of lunar light.
+He removed his hat to her, and she went to speak, but there was no sound; only an ache, where her voice had once been.
+Hastily, she lowered her head, as a shifting rack of cloud passed from the face of the moon, and illuminated her in a pool of moonlight.